JackRipper01/JackRipper01/README.md

 <ul>
   <li>🧠 <strong>Agent Logic:</strong> Developed intelligent agents whose behaviors, decisions, and dialogues are dynamically controlled by an LLM (like GPT).</li>
   <li>💬 <strong>Advanced Prompt Engineering:</strong> Engineered sophisticated, context-aware prompt chains to ensure coherent and creative narrative generation.</li>
-  <li>🌐 <strong>Simulation Engine: посредством Built the core simulation that manages the agents, world state, and the progression of time, creating a persistent story world.</li>
+  <li>🌐 <strong>Simulation Engine:</strong> Built the core simulation that manages the agents, world state, and the progression of time, creating a persistent story world.</li>
   <li>🔗 <strong>API Integration:</strong> Leveraged the Gemini API to serve as the "brain" for the agents, managing requests and state effectively.</li>
 </ul>
 <p><em>(This project is pinned below!
 Feel free to explore the repository for a deeper dive.)</em>